-LAW 474.001 Trial Advocacy ✓ Ter m 1 🔲 Term 2 Sutherland, J. Course 3 CREDITS : Total credit value ement. e for this course is 3 (lecture AND lab inclusive).
-This course fulfills the Experier ntial Learning throug h the examination of witnesses, and the develop mphasis is on pre-trial preparation oment and presentation of legal e areas.
-Professionalism, and et argument.
-Procedur ral, evidentiary, simula itions are done in : small groups [maximum of 12 , readings, and advocacy practic students per group].
-All student ctor for a two-hour advocacy pra ts meet for a two-ho ur lecture once Evalua The co Each student's performance will be evaluated by his or her s mall group instructo r.
-Stude L01 L02 L03 L04 nts must enroll in o one of the followings Practice Sessions as well as Section 1.
-Stude nts may not enroll in both LAW 488 or LAW 489 (Clinical Term) and this course. quisite: 176 Evidence is a prerequisite for this course. judge he pra and Ju Defen Barris levels at con The Honourable Judge James I.S.
+LAW 474.001 Trial Advocacy ✓ Ter m 1 Term 2 Sutherland, J. Course 3 CREDITS : Total credit value ement. for this course is 3 (lecture AND lab inclusive).
+This course fulfil ls the Experiential Learning throug h the examination dvocacy in trial courts.
+The emphor of witnesses, and the developmer nsidered as it relates to these are it and presentation of legal argur ment.
+Procedural, e evidentiary, simula ations are done in s by a combination of lectures, rea mall groups [maximum of 12 stud oup also meets with its instructor ents per group].
+All students me et for a two-hour le ecture once Evalua The co Each student's performance will be be evaluated by his or her small o group instructor.

+Students must enroll in one of the followings Practice Sessions as well as Section 1.

+Students may not enroll in both LAW 488 or LAW 489 (Clinical Term) and this course.

+LAW 476 Evidence is a prerequisite for this course.

+The Honourable Judge James I.S.
 Sutherland (B.A.
 (Carleton University), LL.B.
 (Queen's University)) was appointed a judge of the Provincial Court of British Columbia in 2013.
 He was called to the Bar of British Columbia in 1990 after which he practiced labour law for two years before joining the Crown Counsel Office from 1992-1997 prosecuting Judge alone and Judge and Jury trials.
 From 1997-2010 he worked at Gordon & Sutherland Barristers & Solicitors practicing Criminal Defence law and conducting ad hoc prosecutions.
 From 2010 until his appointment in 2013 he worked at Sutherland Jette, Barristers practicing criminal defence law.
 As counsel, Judge Sutherland appeared in the Supreme Court of Canada, all levels of court in British Columbia and Saskatchewan, as well as courts in Alberta and the Yukon.
 He is a frequent speaker at continuing legal education programs and is a previous recipient of the UBC Law Adjunct Professor Outstanding Achievement Award.
-LAW 474.L01 Trial Advocacy LAB